-There was a 1 µF capacitor between these pins already on the Protocentral breakout board, but maybe the capacitor was damaged since of my soldering from all the tests or the capacity was to small.
+There was a 1 µF capacitor between these pins already on the Protocentral breakout board, but maybe the capacitor was damaged since of the soldering from all the tests or the capacity was to small.

 There are two capacitors (47 µF and 100 nF) between the refout pin and ground.
 The refout pin is pin 8 of the ADS1262, which doesn’t have an own pin at the Protocentral breakout board.
 Instead either pin 8 of the ADS1262 or the pin of the little capacitor on the board, which is connected to pin 8, must be used.